WillKoste/WillKoste/README.md

 ## What am I working on?

-I would like to use Github as an opportunity to practice collaborating with other
+I am a full-stack MERN/PERN developer looking to take the next step in the industry.
+I would like to use Github as an opportunity to practice collaborating with others, meet new people, and to gain experience in the field.

 <!--
 **WillKoste/WillKoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.